Office: Social Sciences 405

 B.A.
 Harvard University, 2000

-My work has focused on the relationship between the urban poor and middle class in Manila as located in slums and upper- and middle-class enclaves.
-The project has been to connect this relationship with urban structure on the one hand and political dissensus on the other.
-In the process, I highlight the role of class in shaping urban space, social life, and politics.
+My previous work looked at the relationship between the urban poor and middle class in Manila as located in slums and upper- and middle-class enclaves.
+I sought to connect this relationship with urban structure on the one hand and political dissensus on the other.
+In the process, I highlighted the role of class in shaping urban space, social life, and politics.
+I wrote a book on the topic, The Patchwork City, as well as several articles.